- CUAG Downtown

 CUAG aspires to be a vital cultural hub on the Carleton University campus, connecting art, ideas and communities.

-Through offering a dynamic and ambitious program of art exhibitions, publications and educational events, CUAG brings people together to explore and activate the ideas that shape contemporary society.
+By offering a timely, responsive and free program of art exhibitions, educational and public programs, and publications, CUAG brings people together to explore and activate the ideas that shape contemporary society.

 The idea of establishing an art gallery at Carleton University was discussed on campus as early as 1970.
 But the dream of a gallery only became a reality because of an amazing couple: Jack and Frances Barwick.